Published: December 16, 2020

 The functionality can include:

-Apart from restaurants, you need to manage your couriers throughout their working time.
+Apart from restaurants, you also need to manage your couriers throughout their working hours.

-There are a bunch of functions you might need to properly work with them:
+There are a bunch of functions you might need to implement:

 To analyze what partnerships bring you the most clients and revenue, you might need your website to track it and provide statistics.